Alcohol and Other Drug Counseling

 - Advantages in talking to a neutral person who is not a part of their everyday life

-- That they can effectively make changes in their life that result in their feeling better about themselves and life in general
+- The ability to effectively make changes in their life that result in their feeling better about themselves and life in general

 Step 1: Making an Appointment